Shrawan071/final-SafeBites/README.md

 Test log 11:
 I hate front end and desigining I lack creativity, I need a glass of chilled beer and a shit ton of snacks to deal with it

+Test log 12:
+The hell did I do with git... but hey i made the ui for the damn gemini